 - 6.2.1 The Council became "self-financing" in respect of its retained housing stock (in the former Waveney district) from April 2012.
 The self-financing regime applied to all authorities and replaced the former housing subsidy system whereby the Council made annual subsidy payments to the Government funded from its HRA.
-Its introduction entailed a one-off redistribution of 'debt' between local authorities, and locally this resulted in the Council taking on PWLB loans, which it is required to service (instead of making housing subsidy payments). - 6.2.2 A 30-year Business Plan for the Council's HRA has been developed, which is currently generating sufficient rental income each year to run an efficient and effective housing management service, whilst at the same time servicing the outstanding debt (which is scheduled for repayment in full by March 2042 i.e., within the 30-year timeframe).
+Its introduction entailed a one-off redistribution of 'debt' between local authorities, and locally this resulted in the Council taking on PWLB loans, which it is required to service (instead of making housing subsidy payments). - 6.2.2 A 30-year Business Plan for the Council's HRA was previously developed, which generated sufficient rental income each year to run an efficient and effective housing management service, whilst at the same time servicing the outstanding debt (which is scheduled for repayment in full by March 2042 i.e., within the 30-year period).
 However, if the HRA is unable to repay the outstanding debt at any point in the future, the Council (through its General Fund) is liable to repay any remaining balance.
-The remaining balance on HRA debt as at 31st March 2022 was £60.40 million.
+The remaining balance on HRA debt as at 31st March 2023 was £60.40 million.
+The HRA business plan is currently being re-refreshed to provide the most update position.